- Applied Business

 Your daughter/ward will be set homework on a weekly basis and we will inform you of their progress.
 Good work and behaviour are praised and celebrated through regular small rewards consisting of stickers, stars and merits.

-Each student has a French ICT lesson where they can explore their language skills further by creating powerpoint presentations in the target language and by using online software such as Vokis and Glogsters.
-Students also reinforce their language learning by completing challenging exercises on line on www.vocabexpress.com, www.linguascope.com, and www.languagesonline.org.uk .
+Each student has a French ICT lesson where they can explore their language skills further by creating powerpoint presentations in the target language and by using online software such as Vokis.
+Students also reinforce their language learning by completing challenging exercises online on www.vocabexpress.com, www.linguascope.com, www.memrise.com and www.languagesonline.org.uk .

 All students are assessed after each unit on one or two skills and there is an end of year exam in the summer term which will assess all skills (listening, speaking, reading and writing).

-In Year 7, the theme is “My World” which encompasses basic vocabulary, giving opinions, talking about self and family, school, incorporating grammatical skills which will help them create their own personalised “Language Tool Kit”.
+In Year 7, the theme is “My World” which encompasses basic vocabulary, giving opinions, talking about self and family, school, incorporating grammatical skills which will help them create their own personalised “TRACTOR” pages.

-The theme in Year 8 is “Holidays in a global context”.
+The theme in Year 8 is “Holidays in a global context” and there is an in depth focus on grammar, building on their learning from Year 7.
 Students will continue to develop their understanding of tenses by discussing previous and future holidays, as well as normal holiday practice.
 They will study countries, capitals, weather, different forms of transport, recipes from the target country and eating out.

-They will develop their research skills by finding out about aspects of other countries, for example, traditions, culture, language, food, activities and way of life.
+They will further develop their skills as an independent learner,recycling language from their “TRACTOR”pages to facilitate spontaneous production of language, both orally and written.
 They will continue to develop skills in listening, speaking, reading and writing and consolidate the use of the different tenses.

 Study at Home for KS3